KMeszaros25/KMeszaros25/README.md

 ## Hi, I'm Krisztian!

-I am currently a sophomore at Duke University studying computer science and statistics, with a focus on data science.
+I am currently a junior at Duke University studying computer science and statistics, with a focus on data science.

 If you have any questions, feel free to reach out!